Marred More Than Any Man

 But we have that Scripture that says He was marred more than any man.
 This is true, but not in a physical sense.
 There are people who look far more hideous than a man who has been lacerated by whips.
 Jesus was cruelly scourged, but not enough to prevent Him from walking through a city to an execution site.
 If Jesus had been physically beaten and whipped more than any other man, rendering Him physically unrecognizable as a man, every bone in His body would have been crushed, every square inch of His skin would have looked like raw meat, His head and body would have been grotesquely swollen, and He would have had to be carried to Golgotha on a stretcher.

 I saw that man on YouTube who is covered with so many warts that people call him "the tree man."
 Please, pray for his healing.
 I saw another man with so many tumors on his face that you can't even see his face.
 They hang like a bag of golf balls in front of it.
 I saw another man with a huge, hideous tumor disfiguring most of his face, hanging off of it like a bag of fat.
 In the Guinness Book of World Records, I saw a stomach tumor so huge that it was unbelievable, just laying on the guerney like some sci–fi creature from outer space.
-I don't get a thrill from looking at this kind of stuff, and I don't hardly ever look at it; it makes me feel like I want to throw up when I see this degree of medical problems, but a bit of morbid fascination has snagged my interest from time to time, followed by grief for the people afflicted with these horrors, and anger at satan for tormenting Mankind with such things.
+I don't get a thrill from looking at this kind of stuff, and I don't hardly ever look at it; it makes me feel like I want to throw up when I see this degree of medical problems, but a bit of morbid fascination has snagged my interest from time to time, followed by grief for the people afflicted with these horrors, and anger at satan for tormenting mankind with such things.

 There would not be room on one human body for all the afflictions that have been visited on people, nor the wounds from breakage, burning, and weapons.
 Wasn't the grief that Jesus suffered from losing His awareness of the presence of His Father agony enough for Him, without people imagining that He also suffered the pain of every disease and injury?

 The sense of having been abandoned by His Father was a pain more than we will ever be able to fathom, even after a zillion years of Eternity.
-Jesus had never known such a thing before, having always been in perfect harmony and complete union with His Father.
+Jesus never knew such a thing before, having always been in perfect harmony and complete union with His Father.
 Having one's heart torn out of the body while still alive gives a little hint of what Jesus felt when He lost His sense of the Father's presence, and someone, who has a huge disgust for the slightest bit of dirt, getting dropped in a septic tank would be a little bit of what it was like for Jesus when the sin of the whole world was rolled onto Him.

-It is apparent to me that this verse about Jesus being marred more than any man referred to having all the sin of the world cast upon Him.
+It is apparent to me that this verse about Jesus being marred more than any man refers to having all the sin of the world cast upon Him.
 It was seen in the spiritual realm, not with physical eyes.
 There was a man who had a horrifying vision of seeing a giant figure of a man rise up out of a lake and he was covered with all sorts of abominable filth.
 He said it was sickening to look at and he kept trying to push the image out of his mind afterwards.
 Then Jesus spoke to his heart and said, "That was me."
 At first, he thought satan was trying to mess with him, but the Lord spoke to him that this was a picture of when He took on all the sins of the world.

 The Hebrew word for visage can refer either to seeing a person's shape in the flesh or mentally seeing their form marred.
 In this case, His marring was figurative, or actually spiritual, rather than literal.
 The word marred also means "corrupted," which ties in with the corruption of the world being heaped on Jesus.
-The second part of the verse, in using the word "form", confirms that this is talking about damage that was entirely external, such as when someone throws filth on a person, rather than making wounds upon their body.
+The second part of the verse, in using the word "form," confirms that this is talking about damage that was entirely external, such as when someone throws filth on a person, rather than making wounds upon their body.
 None of this marring penetrated His soul.
 It remained entirely abhorrent to Him, and that was suffering enough.

 Your word have I hid in my heart, that I might not sin against you.